What is Feline Lower Urinary Tract Disease?

 A few unfortunate cats who have suffered from lower urinary tract disease will experience frequent recurrences of bladder inflammation, re-obstruction, or formation of uroliths.
 Fortunately, most others rarely experience the problem again or will have only occasional recurrences.
 Home care of cats who have suffered from lower urinary tract disease is determined by the cause, and varies depending on the cat's condition and history.
 Some steps can be taken, however, to help reduce the frequency of attacks and both the severity and duration of signs when the problem occurs:

-Steps to Reduce Occurences and Signs of Lower Urinary Tract Disease
+Steps to Reduce Occurrences and Signs of Lower Urinary Tract Disease

 Signs of Lower Urinary Tract Disease